 We inherited the CAD process from the times of the drafting table.
 It’s a process that was built upon the false pretence that a project progresses in a smooth linear fashion, from concept to tender.
 But the design process is far more complex but it never happens this way.
 We always need to go back into our documents and do modifications.

 Thus, the CAD process becomes fragmented.
 We tend to waste time doing changes and coordinating the projects drawings.
 Modifications required throughout the design process can also lead to mistakes...

-While the CAD process is about the preparation of documents, the BIM process is about the building.
+While the CAD process is about the preparation of documents, the BIM revolves around designing the building.
 The software should translate the modelled building to documents.
 At any phase of the design, we have ONE source (the model) from which all the documents get extracted.

 Modifications and revision are implemented directly on the model; the drawings follow, leaving less room for error.
 The designers are freed up to spend more time on the creative process.

 While we are concentrating on the design, plans, sections, and elevations get generated by the software.
 The BIM process is automated.
 This removes much of the redundant work related to conventional drafting.